Windows OS

 PowerShell Remote Access Open new Remote Session:

-Enter-PSSession -ComputerName <SERVER> -Credential <USERNAME>
+Enter-PSSession -ComputerName <SERVER> -Credential <USERNAME>Environment Variables

 Environment Variables can be used in PowerShell with the prefix $env: